Raza6869/Newslatter-form/README.md

 ### What I learned

 In this litte project, I started my studies with Typescript.
 Honestly, I liked so much, bringing more organization to my code is really impressive.
-On the other hand, I praticed more with the react context toll, which I used frequently in my latest projects.
+On the other hand, I praticed more with the react context tool, which I used frequently in my latest projects.

 Another thing I learned it's the image change when the screen is resized to bring responsiveness to the project interface.